SaiLakshmiBharathiJandhyala/ANE-Firebase/docs/Setup - Configuration Files.md

 - Delayed Configuration

-### Create Android Resource
+### Android: Create Resource ANE

 The first is the preferred method using Android resources.

 Here we manually create the `values.xml` file from the details in the `google-services.json` file and then package this into an ANE using a custom resources build script.
 This is slightly more complex as you need to create an ANE containing your configuration resources however it is a simple process using the provided ant build scripts and ensures your application is correctly configured.
+If you are wanting to use custom notification icons you are going to have to generate this ANE anyway so it's a good idea to use this method from the start.

-1. Locate the `config` folder in the repository and make a copy for yourself.
+1. Check out the Custom Resources script and make a copy for yourself from the [repository here](https://github.com/distriqt/ANE-CustomResources).

 2. You will need to make sure you have all the tools installed to run `ant`
   - see details in the [CustomResources tutorial](https://github.com/distriqt/ANE-CustomResources)